Vizzuality/marxan-cloud/docs/features/scenario-workflow/frontend.md

 In addition, there will be missing next calls:
 * Add and edit Advanced settings.

-* Add, edit and obtain output of BLM.

 * Recalculate and be able to exempt the application from an overexertion, in the event that this possibility exists.

 ## Planning units